tophat8855/lllnorcal/src/pages/ukiah.md

 ---
 group: "Ukiah, California"
 meetings:
-  - time: 10 a.m. on the 1st Thursday of the month
+  - time: "10 a.m. on the 1st Thursday of the month"
     location: "Mendocino Baby – 198 South School Street – on the NW corner of School St. and Church St. in Ukiah"
 leaders:
   - name: Nicole